 The Pros and Cons of Curved Computer Monitors

-In recent years, curved computer monitors have gained popularity, their unique design and immersive viewing experience finally offering something a little different to the ubiquitous flat screen.
+In recent years, curved computer monitors have gained popularity, with their unique design and immersive viewing experience finally offering something a little different to the ubiquitous flat screen.
 Curved screens provide the illusion that they ‘wrap around’ the users field of vision, thus providing a wider field of view and as a result, a more engaging visual experience.

 However, curved monitors tend to come with their own set of advantages and disadvantages, and just like any new innovation, you might not yet be sure if they’re for you.
 In this article, we will explore the pros and cons of curved monitors to help you make an informed decision when considering a new display for your computer setup.